-From fiscal 2016 to fiscal 2017, our revenue grew from \$85.9 million to \$160.3 million, an increase of 87% and from fiscal 2017 to fiscal 2018, our revenue grew from \$160.3 million to \$260.0 million, an increase of 62%.
+From fiscal 2017 to fiscal 2018, our revenue grew from \$160.8 million to \$256.5 million, an increase of 60%, and from fiscal 2018 to fiscal 2019, our revenue grew from \$256.5 million to \$399.3 million, an increase of 56%.
 In future periods, we may not be able to sustain revenue growth consistent with recent history, or at all.
 We believe our revenue growth depends on a number of factors, including, but not limited to, our ability to:

-- price our products effectively so that we are able to attract and retain customers without compromising our profitability; - attract new customers, successfully deploy and implement our platform, up-sell or otherwise increase our existing customers' use of our platform, obtain customer renewals and provide our customers with excellent customer support; - increase our number of ISVs and channel partners; - · adequately expand our sales force, and maintain or increase our sales force's productivity; - successfully introduce new products, enhance existing products and address new use cases; - introduce our platform to new markets outside of the United States; - · successfully compete against larger companies and new market entrants; and - increase awareness of our brand on a global basis.
+- price our platform effectively so that we are able to attract and retain customers without compromising our profitability; - attract new customers, successfully deploy and implement our platform, upsell or otherwise increase our existing customers' use of our platform, obtain customer renewals and provide our customers with excellent customer support; - increase our network of channel partners, which include resellers, independent software vendors, or ISVs, system integrators and other distribution partners; - adequately expand our sales force, and maintain or increase our sales force's productivity; - successfully identify and enter into agreements with suitable acquisition targets, integrate any acquisitions and integrate acquired technologies into our existing products or use them to develop new products; - successfully introduce new products, enhance existing products and address new use cases; - introduce our platform to new markets outside of the United States; - · successfully compete against larger companies and new market entrants; and - increase awareness of our brand on a global basis.